 Scope and Sequence

-The FSM Quaker studies scope and sequence includes some specific practices for testimonies and grade levels, but is not a checklist of skills to be learned and assessed.
+The FSMN Quaker studies scope and sequence includes some specific practices for testimonies and grade levels, but is not a checklist of skills to be learned and assessed.
 The examples it provides are designed to demonstrate how the testimonies are lived and actively taught in the classroom, and are meant to be used by all staff to build a strong foundation in the core Quaker values.
-The goal of spiritual development at FSM is to integrate values in the whole life of each student.
+The goal of spiritual development at FSMN is to integrate values in the whole life of each student.

 Examples from the scope and sequence of ways Quaker values are integrated with everyday school life include the following: